antlr/antlr4/doc/releasing-antlr.md

 There are a number of files that require inversion number be updated.

-Here is a simple script to display any line from the critical files with, say, `4.10` in it.
+(In a `pred-4.10` branch) Here is a simple script to display any line from the critical files with, say, `4.10` in it.
 Here's an example run of the script:

 ```bash
 ~/antlr/code/antlr4 $ python scripts/update_antlr_version.py 4.9.3 4.10